sebpiq/backbone.statemachine/README.md

 -------

 - ``Backbone.StateMachine``.
 A module that can be mixed into any object, giving this object the super-powers of a state machine.
 - ``Backbone.StatefulView``.
-A Backbone view, augmented with state machine capacities.
+A Backbone view, augmented with state machine capabilities.

 StateMachine